ai-hero-dev/cohort-002-skill-building/exercises/08-evals-project-work/08.01-evaluating-memory-extraction/explainer/readme.md

 Let's add a utility function that makes it easy to create UI message histories for testing.
 This eliminates the need to manually assign IDs and roles to each message.

+Recommendation: cherry-pick this commit.
+This is a utility function I'm considering adding to Evalite at some point anyway, so might as well cherry-pick it here.

 ### Steps To Complete

 #### Creating the `createUIMessageFixture` function